You may wish to see an introductory page with a map first.

 There are more chances to see the statue of a pope in the streets of Malta than in those of Rome.
 Many towns of the former Papal State have a large statue of a pope in their main square (see that of Pope Julius III in Perugia), but in Rome the popes preferred to place their statues inside churches or in Palazzi del Campidoglio, probably because they feared they could be damaged during riots.

 Usually the fašades of Maltese churches bear the coats of arms of the Bishop and/or of the Grand Master who were in charge at the time they were built, but in some instances tribute was paid to the reigning pope by placing his coat of arms.

-The statue of Religion at St. Dominic's in Valletta bears a bronze cross and raises a bronze cup similar to the gigantic statues of Jesus Christ and the Apostles at the top of St. Peter's in Rome.
+The statue of Religion holds a bronze cross and raises a bronze cup similar to the gigantic statues of Jesus Christ and the Apostles at the top of S. Pietro in Rome.

 The statue of St. Ignatius in the Jesuit church of Valletta resembles that which decorates the fašade of il Ges¨ in Rome.

 Memento Mori references in Valletta: (left/centre) gravestones; (right) alms box

 In Rome (and on Malta alike) during the XVIIth and XVIIIth century reminders of Death often decorated not only funerary monuments, but also fašades of churches and alms boxes.
 They were often accompanied by gruesome inscriptions such as that on one of the gravestones shown above: Qui me calcas, calcaberis (he who treads on me, will be trodden).

 The Church formulated her doctrine of faith on Purgatory especially at the Councils of Florence and Trent.
 The tradition of the Church, by reference to certain texts of Scripture, speaks of a cleansing fire.

 Catechism of the Roman Catholic Church.